 “I also liked that NCI is a smaller college,” says Cillian.
 “I reckoned that if I went to a smaller college, I would be able to get more out of my lectures and be able to get help when required from my teachers, which I thought was very important.
 And this has turned out to be the case.
 At NCI, you get to know all your classmates, and it is easy to have lots of direct contact with lecturers.”

-What Next for Adam and Cillian?
+What Next for Cillian?

 Cillian explains, “Through my course, I have already done work experience with a company I really like.
 This also means I am a ‘known quantity’ to them, so that when I apply to their graduate programme, I immediately go to the second interview stage.
 While I am also applying to other companies, I am hopeful of joining their graduate programme.
 Ultimately, I see myself returning to do a Master’s, but I think a graduate programme will provide me with broad experience and an understanding of the working world.”